Arsonists (hip-hop group)

 Arsonists are an underground hip hop group.
-Their album, As the World Burns (1999), reached No. 78 on Billboard's Top R&B/Hip-Hop Albums; its single, "Pyromaniax", reached No. 43 on Billboard's Hot Rap Singles chart.
+Their album, As the World Burns (1999), reached No. 78 on the US Billboard Top R&B/Hip-Hop Albums; its single, "Pyromaniax", reached No. 43 on the US Billboard Hot Rap Singles chart.

 History

 The group was formed with five members in 1993 in Bushwick, Brooklyn, New York, as Bushwick Bomb Squad.
-The main members were Q-Unique, D-Stroy, Freestyle, Swel Boogie and Jise One, although the number of members eventually grew to eight.
+The main members were Q-Unique, D-Stroy, Freestyle, Swel Boogie and Jise One, although the number of members eventually grew to eight with Kinetic NRG, Ching Rock and Kriminal Krash.
 Q-Unique was a member of New York City's well-known breakdancing crew, the Rock Steady Crew.
 The group released a single, "The Session", in 1996, which was played on New York radio stations and brought offers from record labels.
 They signed with the independent label Fondle 'Em Records and changed their name to the Arsonists.
 They released their first album, As the World Burns, in 1999 on Matador Records, an indie rock label that ventured into hip hop music for the release.
 The album received critical acclaim, but did not achieve mainstream commercial success; it reached No. 78 on Billboard's Top R&B/Hip-Hop Albums chart.
 They appeared on the final album by the digital hardcore band Atari Teenage Riot, 60 Second Wipeout, that year.
 The group went from five members down to three: Q-Unique, Jise One and Swel Boogie, for their follow-up album, Date of Birth in 2001.
 With their live performances, the group is known to be very varied in its rap style, drawing on many old school hip hop and east coast hip hop influences.
 Kansas City's alternative weekly newspaper, The Pitch, described them as "one of the best live bands in hip-hop" in 2001.
-On 18 August 2011, Arsonists played the first show in 11 years that had all four members on stage at Hip Hop Kemp in Hradec Kralove, Czech Republic.
+On 18 August 2011, Arsonists played the first show in 11 years that had all four members on stage at Hip Hop Kemp in Hradec Králové, Czech Republic.